dribnet/purvs/README.md

 ## PS2 MDDN 242 2019

-Part 2 - My alphabets design
+Part 2 - Alphabets design

-This is my draft drawing of my alphabets.
-My initial idea was inspired by morse code.
-Thus, I want to design my alphabets using morse code with circle and rectangle.
-I actually searched for the actual morse code and try to design and rearrange them.
-I realised that it is hard to present out some of the letters by just using the shape of circle and rectangle, so I decide to use triangle and combine them together.
+The following is the design of my alphabets.
+The grey color circles and rectangles are the morse code, the pale red color is the triangle and I arranged them with the circles and rectangles.
+After adding the triangles, the letters look better than only circles and rectangles and clearly shown.
+In addition, I have actually used more than 20 parameters for designing my alphabets.
+However, only part of the parameters are used in each letter, not all of them in each letter.
+Lastly, I have designed my alphabets till letter 'P' and I will continue working on my alphabets design.

-The three parameters per letter:
+The parameters per letter:
+  * `size1` : length of the rectangle
   * `c1x` : x axis of the circle
   * `c1y` : y axis of the circle
   * `r1x` : x axis of the rectangle